 - Flex Benefits will remain included.
 Students will be able to use their $100 annual benefit for dental, vision and other specific services rendered at the CSU Health Network

 - Charges for diagnostic lab services (excluding preventive or wellness services) sent to an outside lab will be subject to the plan deductible and coinsurance.

 - Preferred Provider Deductible will remain $500 / Out-of-Network Deductible has increased to $1,000.

-Effective June 1, as a service to all students, the CSUHN will bill students’ insurance plans.
-Additionally, over the course of the next year, the CSUHN will be pursuing in network status with a handful of insurers.
-As a result, office visits will be billed to students’ health insurance plans, including CSU SHIP.
-For students with the CSU SHIP, the health center will process office visit charges under the $1500 Campus Advantage plan or forward them to Aetna for consideration if the Campus Advantage benefit has been exhausted.
-For students who have exhausted the $1500, this cost share will be applied to the student account after the insurance has paid their portion.
+For students with SHIP, the CSU Health Network will process office visit charges under the $1500 Campus Advantage plan or forward them to Anthem for consideration if the Campus Advantage benefit has been exhausted.
+For students who have exhausted the $1500, the 20% cost share will be applied to the student account after the insurance has paid their portion.

 International Students are subject to the mandatory insurance requirement and are enrolled in the plan upon registration with the University.

 Colorado State University embraces the rationale that financial risks – those that may impact a student’s ability to complete his or her studies while attending the university – should be minimized.
 As a result, university policy requires mandatory demonstrated comparable health insurance for all International Students.

 - International Students (both graduate, undergraduate, and continuous registration) who are enrolled at CSU, regardless of credit level, will be automatically enrolled in the plan each semester.